Virginia · South

 - Lone star tickNot established

 Reported in this county for the deer tick, the main Lyme carrier.
-“Not established” means no CDC surveillance record for Norfolk city County, not that a town is tick free.
+“Not established” means no CDC surveillance record for Norfolk city, not that a town is tick free.
 Source: CDC tick surveillance (ArboNET Tick Module), 2025.

 Diseases found in local ticks

-No CDC tick-testing records for Norfolk city County.
+No CDC tick-testing records for Norfolk city.
 That is a surveillance gap, not a sign these diseases are absent.
 Lyme and other tickborne illnesses occur across the region.

-How much does tick control cost in Norfolk city County?
+How much does tick control cost in Norfolk city?

-From a vetted local tick exterminator serving Norfolk city County.
+From a vetted local tick exterminator serving Norfolk city.
 No cost, no obligation.

-Which towns in Norfolk city County have the highest tick risk?
+Which towns in Norfolk city have the highest tick risk?

-CDC county surveillance does not yet list an established tick species for Norfolk city County, but that reflects a surveillance gap, not absence.
+CDC county surveillance does not yet list an established tick species for Norfolk city, but that reflects a surveillance gap, not absence.
 The blacklegged (deer) tick, the main Lyme carrier, is found across the south.
 Take the usual precautions after time outdoors.

-Norfolk city County reports about 2 Lyme cases per 100,000 people a year (U.S. CDC), the 163rd-highest of 1378 counties in the South and the 60th-highest of Virginia's 110 counties.
+Norfolk city reports about 2 Lyme cases per 100,000 people a year (U.S. CDC), in the top 22% of U.S. counties for reported Lyme disease (the 69th-highest of Virginia's 132 counties).
 Lyme is a smaller factor here than in the Northeast, but TickZone still uses this county rate as part of the disease baseline behind every town's score, alongside local lone-star tick pressure.

 Tick risk is local.
 Pick the town nearest you.